 Illinois Dram Shop Liability Limits

-When a person is injured by a drunk driver, the person that is injured has the right to pursue a claim for negligence against the driver.
+When a drunk driver injures a person, the injured person has the right to pursue a claim for negligence against the driver.
 In addition to a negligence claim, the injured person may have what is called a Dram Shop cause of action.
-Dram Shop or dramshop is a legal term in the U.S referring to a bar, tavern or the like where alcoholic beverages are sold.
+Dram Shop is a legal term in the U.S referring to a bar, tavern, or the like where alcoholic beverages are sold.
 Traditionally, it referred to a shop where spirits were sold by the dram, a small unit of liquid.
-Dram shop liability refers to the body of law governing the liability of taverns, liquor stores and other commercial establishments that serve alcoholic beverages.
-The laws are intended to protect the public from the hazards of serving alcohol to minors and intoxicated person.
-One of the most publicized cases of the last few years was the Nitesh Adusumilli et al v.
-Christine Miller et al. Miller was an off duty police officer who was a drunk driver.
-She hit another car head-on seriously injuring the driver and killing four of his friends (occupants of his car).
+Dram shop liability refers to the body of law governing the liability of taverns, liquor stores, and other commercial establishments that serve alcoholic beverages.
+The laws are intended to protect the public from the hazards of serving alcohol to minors and intoxicated persons.
+One of the most publicized cases of the last few years was the Nitesh Adusumilli et al. v.
+Christine Miller et al. Miller was an off-duty police officer who was a drunk driver.
+She hit another car head-on, seriously injuring the driver and killing four of his friends (occupants of his car).

 The Illinois Liquor Control Act of 1934 is also known as the Dram Shop Act and gives any person injured by an intoxicated person the right to sue the intoxicated person, the vendor or person who sold the liquor to the intoxicated person, and the owner of the premises at which the intoxicated person became intoxicated.
 If a business is responsible for causing the person to become intoxicated legally, the business owner may be liable.
 This type of law is called the Dram Shop Law.